polfosol/micro-AES/README.md

   path/to/tcc.exe micro_aes.c -run main.c
   ```
 ## Examples
-See the `main.c` file which has some example codes illustrating how to use the API functions, along with test vectors.
+See the `main.c` file which has some example codes demonstrating how to use the API functions, along with test vectors.
 Also check out the `/testvectors` directory.

 ## Remarks